skiadas/SoftwareDevelopmentPracticumCourse/activities/activity3-1functionStructureExample.md

 Don't read further until you have thoroughly discussed the two questions above.

-In order to address the problems, we are going to have a small refactoring session, and we will use the *incremental replacement* method that we saw earlier: Incrementally replace existing features with the new functionality.
+In order to address the problems, we are going to have a small refactoring session, and we will use the *incremental replacement* method: Incrementally replace existing features with the new functionality.
 Recall the overall steps:

 - Introduction:
     - Introduce a new class for the new structure, possibly via a refactoring step.